 Challenges.
 During the 2018-2019 academic year, PCCD revised its Budget Development Process.
 The revision was initiated due to challenges with ensuring meaningful participation in the process and clarity in timelines for essential decisions.
 The BAM, established in 2010, continues to be an item with multiple conflicting opinions.
 Concerns include the lack of adherence to all aspects of BAM, the fact that the District budget is not built into BAM, and the need to rework the BAM to align with the Student Centered Funding Formula.
-Although supported through voter approval, perceptions of proper use of and over reliance on the Parcel Tax remains an ongoing financial challenge and area of debate.
+Although supported through voter approval, perceptions of proper use of and over reliance on the Parcel Tax remains an ongoing financial challenge where improved accountability, transparency and communication to the community are needed.
 The District has determined to update its BAM in 2019/20 in order to incorporate SCFF and to implement it consistently and transparently.